Anjali11s/OsProject/README.md

-Adaptive OS Scheduler for Real-Time Systems.
+Adaptive OS Scheduler for Real-Time Systems
 Project Overview
-The Adaptive OS Scheduler for Real-Time Systems dynamically adjusts task priorities to optimize performance based on workload and deadlines.
-It provides an interactive simulation of real-time scheduling algorithms, ensuring efficient task execution.
+This project focuses on developing an adaptive operating system scheduler designed specifically for real-time systems.
+The scheduler dynamically adjusts task priorities to optimize system performance based on workload and deadlines.
+It aims to provide an efficient scheduling mechanism that ensures real-time tasks meet their constraints while maintaining overall system efficiency.

-🌟 Features
+Features
-🔹 Dynamic Priorities – Automatically adjusts task priorities based on system workload.
+Dynamic Priority Adjustment: The scheduler modifies task priorities in real time based on system load and deadlines.

-🔹 Real-Time Scheduling – Schedules tasks with strict deadlines and real-time constraints.
-🔹 Workload Adaptation – Adjusts dynamically for enhanced system efficiency.
-🔹 User-Friendly Interface – Clean UI built with HTML, Tailwind CSS, and JavaScript.
+Real-Time Scheduling: Ensures that tasks are scheduled in a way that meets strict timing constraints.

+Workload Adaptation: The system adapts dynamically to changes in workload, improving performance and resource utilization.

+Interactive User Interface: A simple and intuitive web-based interface allows users to explore and understand the scheduling process.

-🧮 Implemented Scheduling Algorithms
+Implemented Scheduling Algorithms
-📌 Rate-Monotonic Scheduling (RMS)
+Rate-Monotonic Scheduling (RMS)
-Assigns higher priority to tasks with shorter periods.

-Best for fixed, periodic tasks where deadlines are predictable.

-Ensures deadline guarantees if CPU utilization conditions are met.
+Rate-Monotonic Scheduling is a fixed-priority algorithm where tasks with shorter execution cycles are assigned higher priority.
+This approach is well-suited for systems with periodic tasks that do not change frequently.
+It ensures predictability and guarantees deadlines when system utilization conditions are met.

-📌 Earliest Deadline First (EDF)
+Earliest Deadline First (EDF)
-Prioritizes tasks with the earliest deadlines.

-Works well for dynamic workloads with varying deadlines.

-More flexible than RMS but requires efficient scheduling overhead.
+Earliest Deadline First is a dynamic priority scheduling algorithm that assigns priority based on the task’s deadline.
+Tasks with the earliest deadlines are executed first.
+This approach is more flexible than RMS and can adapt to varying workloads, making it suitable for systems with changing deadlines.